Bootstrap for Uncertainty Modeling#

 Comments#

-This was a basic demonstration of trend modeling to support 3D model construction.
+This was a basic demonstration of bootstrap for uncertainty modeling.
 Much more can be done, I have other demonstrations for modeling workflows with GeostatsPy in the GitHub repository GeostatsPy_Demos.

 I hope this is helpful,